ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 scalar String
 ```

-While we just added one field that exposes the `Student` entity to _Hot Chocolate_, _Hot Chocolate_ explored what data is reachable from that entity.
-In conjunction with the `UseSelection` middleware we can now query all that data and drill into it.
+### Writing Queries

+In both GraphQL IDEs we can type in the GraphQL queries in the left-hand pane.
+If we click on the play button the result will be displayed in the right-hand side pane.

-Let us start with a simple query.
+Let us start with a simple query in which we ask for the name of all students that we have in our database.

 ```graphql
 query {